This pack provides information on the impact of COVID-19 on the Justice system during October 2021.

 This pack includes information on COVID-19 related interventions undertaken by Police Scotland.
 In addition to this, information on the public's compliance with measures to help restrict the spread of COVID-19 is collected from surveys of the population.
 Findings from these surveys can be found in the Public attitudes to Coronavirus: March Update.

 Three quarters of respondents agreed that the best thing to do is to follow the government's advice.
 This has remained high and stable through January and February.
 However, those stating they had engaged in a non-compliant activity has risen from the start of January (23% to 33%).

 - The number of crimes recorded in October 2021 was similar to the level in October 2020 and lower than in October 2019.

 - Weekly Police recorded incident numbers have been generally similar in October 2021, compared to October 2020.

 - The number of Domestic Abuse incidents recorded by the Police in October 2021 was higher than the level seen in October 2020 and October 2019.

 - The use of Police COVID-19 interventions remains at almost zero in October 2021.

 Crown Office and Procurator Fiscal Service (COPFS), Courts & Prisons

-- Prisoners on remand remain at historically high levels.
+- The number of prisoners on remand is at a historically high level.